 Last week’s episode of Science Friday mentioned a developing technology in the vein of preventive care, and I was reminded why I don’t…

 Since the Christian message is given through a narrative–a chronological, historical story–we have spent a lot of time on this site wrestling with the importance of the concept of ‘narrative’–both the pros and cons of it–and how it plays out in our lives.
+(Not to mention the fact that it’s become a buzzword.)
 It seems clear that, though we gravitate naturally towards narratives and often define ourselves by them, these narratives can be limiting at best, and delusional at worst.
 Detachment from these narratives–what’s often called ‘mindfulness’–can be helpful in receiving a fuller picture of God’s love which breaks down our personal constructs.
-That said, we remain bound to our narratives and to our story-telling…
+That said,…

 “But What If We’re Wrong?” is the fascinating question that Chuck Klosterman asks in his new book (of the same name).
 He spends roughly 250 pages attempting to “think about the present as if it were the past”, meaning, he’s looking to uncover what we’ll look back on in 30, 50, 100 years and be shocked/embarrassed by the casual certitude with which we accepted it as truth.
 That is, what will our future generations thumb their noses at about our present day, the way we thumb our noses about, say, pesticides?
 What that we think is second-rate will be remembered…